Contingent Admit Program for High School Students

 The Contingent Admit Program is designed to admit high performing high school seniors into the College of Pharmacy (COP) upon graduation from high school.
-To be considered for contingent admission the following must be completed prior to Fall enrollment as a first-time freshman:
+To be considered for contingent admission the following must be completed prior to Fall enrollment as a first-time freshman complete the steps below:

 College of Pharmacy

 Office of Student Affairs